 German direct marketing

-📊⚖️ Market dependence and government regulation
+📊⚖️ Market dependency and government regulation

 Japanese FiP system